 Transferring to Georgia from UNC-Charlotte, Cunniff competed for the Bulldogs from the 1988 cross country season to the 1991 track and field season.
 He became a regular contributor for Georgia's cross country team and made his way into the school's all-time top-10 list in the 10,000.
 Cunniff graduated in June 1991 with a Bachelor's degree in Political Science.

-Cunniff and his wife, Katie, have a 2-year-old daughter named Casidy.
+Cunniff and his wife, Katie, have a daughter named Casidy who was born in June 2011.